Installing Your Glove Box

 Glove Box Gloves

-Our glove box comes with two glove box gloves, and 4 O-rings.
+Our system comes with a pair of glove box gloves, and 4 O-rings.
 The gloves are made of butyl rubber which has low moisture and O2 ingression.
 Use two O-rings per glove to fix them securely in place.

 Make sure that you check the gloves regularly for wear and tear and replace them as soon as possible if you find any holes.
 While you can temporality seal small holes with black electrical tape, this is not a permanent solution, and you should replace the gloves as soon as possible.